 In December 2018, ACNAP launched a new membership programme offering :

-ACNAP YoCo is looking to appoint National Ambassadors who will represent their country.
-The role of a YoCo National Ambassador is to create and expand the community of young nurses and allied professionals in the cardiology field by sharing the community needs of their national peers.
+In September 2019, the YoCo Committee and ACNAP President Tina Hansen appointed National Ambassadors for 15 countries with a mandate to expand the community of young nurses and allied professionals in the cardiology field by sharing information about community needs and becoming the main points of contact for their peers.

-Make the voice of your country heard and spread the word of ACNAP YoCo around you.
+Is your country represented yet?
+If not, make the voice of your country heard and spread the word about ACNAP YoCo.

 Become A YoCo Ambassador